thisismypassport/shrinko8/README.md

 ?_ENV[my_key] -- 123
 ```

-Advanced: if you have string literals in some special format that you're parsing into a table (like "key=val,key2=val2"), you can use [this custom python script](#example---simple-sub-language-for-table-parsing) - or a variant thereof - to allow only the keys within the string to be renamed.
+If you have string literals with more complex structure - for example `"key=str,key2=str2"` - where different parts of the string must be renamed differently - you can use [the split sub-language](#advanced---the-split-sub-language) to easily define the format of the string.

 ### Preserving identifiers across the entire cart